pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 ## Virtual machines

 Create 3 VMs were created as described here.
 The worker nodes are created by cloning a snapshot of the master after preliminary configuration is performed.
 To begin with you will only create the master node.
+If cloning is not an option, you will need to perform all steps up to the `kubeadm init` command on all three VMs, configuring them identical to each other except for hostname and IP.

   - 4 vCPU
   - 12GB RAM